-In a few days, Egyptians will be celebrating the eleventh anniversary of the popular revolution that erupted on January 25th, 2011 and brought down the thirty years-old dictatorship of Mubarak regime.
-However, the glorious momentum of the success of the young liberal activists in breaking the barriers of fear and paving the road of the future for pursuing the dream of democracy, was quickly followed by the nightmare of seeing political Islamists exploiting the power vacuum, the then newborn democracy, and even religion to reach the top of power.
-How the Muslim Brotherhood hijacked the Egyptian revolution is one of the most important stories that is rarely told in western media.
+In a few days, Egyptians will be celebrating the eleventh anniversary of the popular revolution that erupted on January 25th, 2011, and brought down the thirty-year-old dictatorships of the Mubarak regime.
+However, the glorious momentum of the success of the young liberal activists in breaking the barriers of fear and paving the road of the future for pursuing the dream of democracy was quickly followed by the nightmare of seeing political Islamists exploiting the power vacuum, the then newborn democracy, and even religion to reach the top of power.
+How the Muslim Brotherhood hijacked the Egyptian revolution is one of the most important stories that is rarely told in Western media.

-The leaders of the Muslim Brotherhood took advantage of the successful integration of their young members into the protests to deceive the international community into believing that Egypt is going through an “Islamic revolution,” similar to Iran’s Islamic Revolution of 1978.
+The leaders of the Muslim Brotherhood took advantage of the successful integration of their young members into the protests to deceive the international community into believing that Egypt was going through an “Islamic revolution,” similar to Iran’s Islamic Revolution of 1978.
 However, this myth was quickly busted by a poll, which the Washington Institute for Near East Studies conducted in early February 2011, on the nature and motives of the Egyptians protesting against Mubarak.
-The poll was taken by phone calls in the midst of the upheaval.
+The poll was taken by phone calls amid the upheaval.
 The final results indicated that the 2011 uprising was not an Islamic revolution.

-The survey showed that the Muslim Brotherhood was approved by just fifteen per cent of surveyed Egyptians and its leaders got barely one per cent of the vote in a presidential straw poll.
-Asked to pick national priorities, only twelve per cent of surveyed Egyptians chose applying Islamic Sharia over Egypt's regional leadership, democracy, or economic development.
-When asked to explain the uprising’s motives, the surveyed sample selected economic conditions, corruption, and unemployment (around thirty per cent each), which far outpaced the concern that "the regime is not Islamic enough" (only seven per cent).
+The survey showed that the Muslim Brotherhood was approved by just fifteen percent of surveyed Egyptians and its leaders got barely one percent of the vote in a presidential straw poll.
+Asked to pick national priorities, only twelve percent of surveyed Egyptians chose to apply Islamic Sharia over Egypt's regional leadership, democracy, or economic development.
+When asked to explain the uprising’s motives, the surveyed sample selected economic conditions, corruption, and unemployment (around thirty percent each), which far outpaced the concern that "the regime is not Islamic enough" (only seven percent).

 Yet, unfortunately, this did not stop policy-makers in Washington, and other important European capitals, from supporting the Muslim Brotherhood as an alternative to Mubarak.
-That is perhaps because, at that time, Egypt did not have any well-organized political party that is capable of leading the state after Mubarak’s fall.
-Mubarak regime had, purposefully, weakened the political structure of opposition by cracking down on secular political parties that can act as threat to his rule.
-Meanwhile, he gave a space to the Muslim Brotherhood to influence grass-roots citizens, especially in rural areas to avoid criticism from the west.
+That is perhaps because, at that time, Egypt did not have any well-organized political party that was capable of leading the state after Mubarak’s fall.
+Mubarak's regime had, purposefully, weakened the political structure of the opposition by cracking down on secular political parties that could act as threats to his rule.
+Meanwhile, he gave space to the Muslim Brotherhood to influence grass-roots citizens, especially in rural areas to avoid criticism from the West.

 Tactic 1: Neutralizing Liberal Activists